umputun/dkll/README.md

 Logging server, agent and CLI client for dockerized infrastructure.

+## Build from the source

+- clone this repo - `git clone https://github.com/umputun/dkll.git`
+- build the logger - `cd dkll && docker build -t umputun/dkll .`

+_alternatively use provided `Makefile`, i.e. `make test lint docker`_

 ## Server

-Server mode runs syslog server collecting records sent by [docker-logger collector](https://github.com/umputun/docker-logger).
+Server mode runs syslog server collecting records sent by dkll agent (see below).
 All records parsed, analyzed and stored in mongodb (capped collection).
-Optionally, records can be sent to `<host>/<container>
-.log` files as well to merged `dkll.log` file.
+Optionally, records can be sent to `<host>/<container>.log` files as well as to merged `dkll.log` file.
+All files rotated and compressed automatically.

 ### Usage